christopher-brown-git/Graph-Theory-Final-Project/README.md

 Here are the 3 steps required to install the packages needed to run my executable, as explain on the two websites linked above:

-`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+* `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
-brew install python3
+* `brew install python3`
-brew install tkinter
+* `brew install tkinter`

 When everything is installed, download the executable and place it in a directory.
 Open up a new terminal window and navigate to that directory.
-If you downloaded the executable in a folder called “graphTheoryProject” that is on your desktop, you can navigate to “graphTheoryProject” using the following command:
+If you downloaded the executable in a folder called `graphTheoryProject` that is on your desktop, you can navigate to `graphTheoryProject` using the following command:

-cd ~/Desktop/graphTheoryProject
+* `cd ~/Desktop/graphTheoryProject`

-To run the executable, type “python3 organized_mini.py”
+To run the executable, type `python3 organized_mini.py`

 **My executable allows the user to do the following:**